tobykurien/Xtendroid/README.md

 ])
 ```

-If you are using SharedPreferences, and you have a PreferenceActivity to allow the user to change app settings, then the BaseSettings class and @Preference annotation makes it super-easy to access the settings in your Activity:
+If you are using SharedPreferences, and you have a PreferenceActivity to allow the user to change app settings, then the BasePreferences class and @Preference annotation makes it super-easy to access the settings in your Activity:

 Create a Settings class:
 ```xtend